developik-um/developik-um.github.io/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

-> Legal issues could be a problem, as mentioned in the book "Modern Technical Writing" by A.Ether.
+> Legal issues could be a problem, as mentioned in the book "Modern Technical Writing" by A.Etter.
 > Hence, including a license, is an important step to reduce the possibility of legal problems.

 ### Acknowledgments
 <b>Thanks to:</b>
-  - [Mike Dane](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw) for a great Jenkins introduction tutorial
+  - [Mike Dane](https://www.youtube.com/channel/UCvmINlrza7JHB1zkIOuXEbw) for a great Jekyll introduction tutorial
   - Stewart Wilcox for teaching course Comp 3040
   - My group members for the review of this document
     - Megan Galbraith